Findlay and Ottawa residents remember the fallen during Wreaths Across America ceremony

 "The support of family and friends means everything to us," said Bishop.
 "Being able to lay a wreath and pay homage to that veteran, especially my brother, is very very important to us."

 The ceremony had another purpose as well.
-Wreaths Across America organizers want the ceremony to remind the younger generation of the sacrifices made for their country, and what is means for them.
+Wreaths Across America organizers want the ceremony to remind the younger generation of the sacrifices made for their country, and what it means for them.

 "We want them to really realize that it's hard work to have what we have," said Marcia Kilna, the Ottawa Area Coordinator.
 "People have worked hard to help us be able to do that things that we like to do, want to do, with our careers and our hobbies, with our work... anything that we do."